Trilarion/opensourcegames/entries/kmines.md

 - Assets license: GPL, GFDL
 - Developer: Nicolas Hadacek, Mikhail Kourinny, Mauricio Piacentini, Dmitry Suzdalev, Mike McBride (documentation update for KDE 2.0), Philip Rodrigues (some changes for KDE 3.2)

-Mostly classical minesweeper puzzle game from the KDEGames division of the KDE Project.
+From the KDEGames division of the KDE Project.

 ## Building